 4. Schedule Planning

-1) Enroll in any final pre-requisites (most junior transfers need to enroll in Sociology 5 as it is not offered at many community colleges).
+1) Enroll in any final pre-requisites (Many New Junior Transfer students will need to enroll in Sociology 5 since the equivalent is not offered at most California community colleges).

-*For course descriptions for Sociology courses, please go to classes.berkeley.edu
+3) For course descriptions for Sociology courses being offered each semester, please go to classes.berkeley.edu

 **you can filter for specific Sociology requirements on the class schedule by following these instructions

-*If you want to look at a syllabus for previously offered Sociology courses
+4) Trying to decide between classes?
+You can take a look at a syllabus for previously offered Sociology courses

 ADDITIONAL INFORMATION: